Dryer Machine timeline

 June Day (Electric dryer)

 J. Ross Moore lived on a North Dakota farm.
 He didn't want to hang wet clothes outside in the middle of the winter anymore.
 At the time he got a stove and put it in a shed, he hung his clothes there to dry.
 Over the next 30 years, he partnered with Hamilton Manufacturing.
-They created a drum-type electric heater and fan model that worked.
+They created a drum-type electric heater and fan model.
 It let you dry your clothes inside, whenever you wanted.
 This dryer stands out because it was the first one to become useful and convenient.

 • controls on the dryer